Bermudian cuisine: Main dishes

 Bermuda fish chowder is considered a national dish, which is a staple food not only in restaurants and hotels but also in homes; the main ingredients are fish stock, fish, vegetables and bacon fat.
 It is served with spices, as well as black rum and sherry peppers.
 Beef stock is an essential ingredient in Bermudian fish chowder.
 Sherry pepper is prepared with ripe and very hot bird peppers using sherry for marinating it, and supplemented with herbs and spices; and black rum is rum derived by blackening with molasses in a special barrel for aging.

 The specialty in some restaurants during the weekend is a codfish brunch.
 It is a large serving of full blown codfish, boiled and steamed with salt, and with boiled potatoes, onions, and sliced bananas.
-The topping is with hard-boiled egg or tomato sauce, and, also occasionally with avocado slices.
+The topping is a hard-boiled egg or tomato sauce, and occasionally avocado slices.

-Appetizers served are a shark hash and Codfish cakes.
+Appetizers served are shark hash and codfish cakes.
 Shark hash is minced shark meat, sautéed with spices, and served on toast.
-Codfish cake is made out of salted cod mash (smashed) and with cooked potatoes and fresh thyme and parsley.
-Then, it is formed made in to patty and fried on a pan.
-It is also served with topping of a "zesty fruit salsa and a side of mesclun salad" sandwiched in a white bun with mayonnaise.
+Codfish cake is made out of salted mashed cod, cooked potatoes and fresh thyme and parsley, formed into patties and pan-fried.
+It may be served with a topping of a "zesty fruit salsa and a side of mesclun salad" sandwiched in a white bun with mayonnaise.

 Fruits and vegetables

 Almost every type of vegetable can be grown in Bermuda.
 Growers provide cabbage, celery, cucumbers, French beans, green peas, carrots, parsnips, radishes, and turnips for local tables.
 Flax, capsicums and peppers are also locally grown and incorporated in local cuisine.
-English onions arrived in Bermuda around 1616 where they became known as Bermuda Onions.
-The Bermudans make use of the abundance of locally grown fruits in fruit salads, incorporating strawberries, loquats, grapefruit, watermelon, papaya, cassava, and Suriname cherries.
+English onions arrived in Bermuda around 1616 where they became known as Bermuda onions.
+Bermudians make use of the abundance of locally grown fruits in fruit salads, incorporating strawberries, loquats, grapefruit, watermelon, papaya, cassava, and Suriname cherries.

 For vegetarians, the choice is very limited to dishes prepared with fresh Bermuda carrots, onions, potatoes, and green beans but without any meat.